amandamcg/joplin-theme/README.md

-### NOTE: This theme works best on the "old" design of Joplin.
+# NOTE: This theme works best on the "old" design of Joplin.
 It has not been integrated with the new design launched Fall 2020.
+# I recommend you use/start from this https://github.com/ajilderda/joplin-macos-native-theme instead

 ---
 ## joplin theme